swapnilbutani-us/rainbow-code/README.md

 # rainbow-code
 GIT repo for Rainbow
-This repo is a test
+This repo is a test.

+SOme more change to this file